This page will be updated as often as more new questions are received.

 9. How do you cover the cost to make distributions?

-Since this is a self-fund volunteer work, Dress A Girl Australia relies on the generosity of family, friends, small businesses, WAHMS.
+Since this is a self-funded volunteer work, Dress A Girl Australia relies on the generosity of family, friends, small businesses, WAHMS.
 I also make handmade items to sell to be able to raise money for postage.
 I sell left-over stocks from a previous small business that I could no longer manage and never had the chance to sell when I went back to full-time work.
 It helps a lot when am in need of funds to cover postage costs.

 10. What do you look for from volunteers who may be willing to help distribute dresses on behalf of Dress A Girl Australia?